Biden: US, allies not involved in uprising against Putin | Law-Order

 Biden said he spoke with key allies on a video conference to make sure everyone was on the same page and coordinated in their response.
 "They agreed with me that we had to make sure that we gave (Russian President Vladimir) Putin no excuse - gave Putin no excuse - to blame this on the West and blame this on NATO," he said.

-Biden, who spoke to Ukraine President Volodomyr Zelinskiy on Sunday, said he would be speaking to him against later on Monday or Tuesday morning to make sure they are "on the same page."
+Biden, who spoke to Ukraine President Volodomyr Zelinskiy on Sunday, said he would be speaking to him again later on Monday or Tuesday morning to make sure they were "on the same page".
 He also planned to speak later with the leader of another ally whose name he did not disclose.

 He said he and his team would continue assessing the fallout from the incident.
 "It's still too early to reach a definitive conclusion about where this is going," he added.

-He said his message to allies is "it's important that we stay completely coordinated."
+He said his message to allies was "it's important that we stay completely coordinated".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)